-Part 1 - Submit to Grants.gov June 17, 2019 by 11:59 p.m., Eastern Time Part 2 - Submit to NEA's Applicant Portal June 19, 2019 at 9:00 a.m., Eastern Time to June 21, 2019 at 11:59 p.m., Eastern Time
+Part 1 - Submit to Grants.gov December 14, 2020 by 11:59 p.m., Eastern Time Part 2 - Submit to the Applicant Portal December 16, 2020 at 9:00 a.m., Eastern Time to December 18, 2020 at 11:59 p.m., Eastern Time

-Accessing the NEA's Applicant Portal:
+Accessing the Applicant Portal:

-Log on to Applicant Portal at: https://applicantportal.arts.gov

-User Name = Grants.gov Tracking Number
+- Log on to Applicant Portal at: https://applicantportal.arts.gov - User Name = Grants.gov Tracking Number

 (Example: "GRANT12345678")

 Password = Agency Tracking Number/NEA Application Number

 (Example: "1234567")

 How do I find my Grants.gov tracking number?
 Your Grants.gov tracking number is assigned to you by Grants.gov at the time you submit your application.
-A confirmation screen will appear once your application submission is complete.
+A confirmation screen will appear once your submission is complete.
 Your Grants.gov tracking number will be provided at the bottom of this screen.
 Remember to save this number.

 How do I find my Agency Tracking #/NEA Application Number?
-The NEA assigns the number to your application 1-2 business days after you submit your application.
+The Arts Endowment assigns the number to your application 1-2 business days after you submit your application.
 Log on to Grants.gov with your Grants.gov Username and Password.
 Under Grant Applications, select the Check Application Status feature, look for your Grants.gov tracking number, and select Details under the Actions column.
-You'll be taken to the Submission Details screen to find your Agency Tracking#/NEA Application Number.
+You will be taken to the Submission Details screen to find your Agency Tracking#/NEA Application Number.